lfrestrepog/if-docs/docs/reference/cli.md

 ### `--regroup`

-`if run --regroup` runs *only* the regrouping phase of the manifest's execution.
+`if-run --regroup` runs *only* the regrouping phase of the manifest's execution.
 There has to be `input` data available in the manifest to regroup (or `--observe` has to be invoked too) and the regrouping configuration has to be included in the manifest.
 This config defines which parameters `if-run --regroup` should regroup the data by.

 For example, to regroup on `cloud/region` and `cloud/instance-type`: